Save Money with an Airbnb Linen Service

 #4.
 Request bleach and stain treatment.

 We’ve found that Airbnb guests have a lower tolerance for stains than hotel guests.
-It’s backwards…but it’s also true.
+It’s backward…but it’s also true.
 While staying at a hotel, guests understand that hundreds if not thousands of guests have used the linens before.
 And, this subconsciously lowers their standards of cleanliness.
 However, at an Airbnb property rental, their standards seem to subconsciously increase – operating under the illusion that it’s their own private, boutique rental.

-If indeed your laundry is white – as this is what we recommend – keep it white by making sure your Airbnb laundry service knows to add bleach or whitener.
+If your laundry is white – as this is what we recommend – keep it white by making sure your Airbnb laundry service knows to add bleach or whitener.
 Hotels use a 15% chlorine bleach – ask for that!

 Whatever you need – there’s an app for that.
 But, is that always a good thing?